-This winter, I’ve made two trips the White Mountains in New Hampshire and thought I’d share my experiences travelling and doing outdoor activities there as a vegan!
+This winter, I’ve made two trips the White Mountains in New Hampshire and thought I’d share my experiences traveling and doing outdoor activities there as a vegan!

 The White Mountains, which include Mount Washington and the Presidential Range, are towards the northern end of the Appalachian trail and include some of the most rugged peaks on the East Coast.
-The area is absolutely magical and beautiful.
-I feel like I never really experienced what it meant to be in winter wonderland until I was there.
+The area is beautiful, and even though I lived in central Maine during the years I was in college, I feel like I never really experienced what it meant to be in winter wonderland until I was in the White Mountains.

-I went up for New Year’s with a group of friends, and came back just a few weeks later for Martin Luther King Jr. Weekend.
-We had a total blast hiking, snowshoeing, downhill skiing, and cross country skiing, as well as exploring the stores and restaurants in North Conway – the main resort town – and the surrounding towns in Mount Washington Valley.
+I went up for New Year’s with a group of friends, and came back just a few weeks later for MLK weekend.
+We had a blast hiking, snowshoeing, downhill skiing, and cross country skiing, as well as exploring the stores and restaurants in North Conway – the main resort town – and the surrounding towns in Mount Washington Valley.